Bernard Park

-Bernard Park (born January 29, 1993), also known as Nakjoon, is a South Korean singer of American origin.
+Bernard Park (born January 29, 1993), also known as Nakjoon, is an American singer based in South Korea.
 He is best known as the winning contestant of K-pop Star Season 3.
 He made his official debut on October 13, 2014 with his first extended play I'm.

 Early life

-Bernard Park, also known by his Korean name Park Nak-joon, was born in Atlanta, Georgia, and lived there for ten years before moving to Atlanta, Georgia.
+Bernard Park, also known by his Korean name Park Nak-joon, was born in Chicago, Illinois, and lived there for ten years before moving to Atlanta, Georgia.
 He is the youngest son of Park Sang-wook, who runs a laundromat in Marietta.
 After graduating from North Gwinnett High School, Park was studying at Gwinnett College and working part-time at a restaurant near Duluth, when he took a leave of absence and moved to South Korea to compete in the reality competition show K-pop Star.

 Career

 Bernard Park first gained recognition in South Korea by winning K-pop Star Season 3 in its final episode which aired on April 13, 2014, beating out fellow Korean-American singer Sam Kim.
 He chose to sign a contract with JYP Entertainment in preparation for his official debut in the music industry.
 Six months later, Park made his official debut with the release of his first EP, I'm..., on October 13, with the album debuting at its peak position of number 9 on the Gaon Album Chart.
 The album was supported by the pre-release track of the same name, "I'm", which was a reinterpretation of a song earlier released by Park Jin-young in 1997.

 On August 9, 2014, Park participated in the JYP Nation concert "One Mic" which was held at the Jamsil Indoor Gymnasium in Seoul.
 He performed the song "The Last Time", before collaborating with Miss A member Suzy for the song "Farewell Under the Sun".
 The latter song eventually became the title track for the live concert album which was released on December 10.

 On October 15, 2014, Park held his first solo concert titled "Bernard Park's Fall Music Appreciation Concert" at the JBK Convention Hall in Samseong-dong.
 The following month, Park participated at J.Y.Park's "42 No. 1" 20th Anniversary concert at the Milk Music Live Station, which was held on November 8 at the Olympic Hall located in the Olympic Park, Seoul.
 Then on December 28, Park performed at the 6th Philippine K-pop Convention held at the SMX Convention Center in Pasay, appearing alongside Sistar and labelmates Got7.

 Park then collaborated with labelmates Park Jimin and J.Y.Park with the release of the song "Busan Memories" on September 22, 2015.
 The song reached its peak position of 99 on the Gaon Digital Chart.

 On April 4, 2016, Park released the digital single titled "With You", which was a duet with Wonder Girls member Hyerim.
 The song reached a peak position of number 53 on the Gaon Digital Chart.
 On July 6, Park released the song "Dirt" in his first soundtrack participation for the drama A Beautiful Mind.